data-gymnasia/courses/content/programming-in-julia/content.md

 ---
 > id: step-53

-*Solution*.
-We store the length of the given string in a variable `{jl} a` and evaluate the given expression as follows:
+*Solution.* We store the length of the given string in a variable `{jl} a` and evaluate the given expression as follows:

 ``` julia
 a = length("The quick brown fox jumped over the lazy dog")